lowrycito/handbook/pages/study-manual-general-handbook-32-repentance-and-membership-councils.md

 | Type of Sin  Violations of Trust | Membership Council Is Required (see [32.6.1](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number18-p105#title_number18 "/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number18-p105#title_number18"))   - Serious sin while holding a prominent Church position | Membership Council May Be Necessary (see [32.6.2](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number24-figure4_p36#title_number24 "/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number24-figure4_p36#title_number24"))   - Serious sin while holding a position of authority or trust in the Church or the community (see [32.6.3.3](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number33-p142#title_number33 "/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number33-p142#title_number33") if a member was involved in embezzlement of Church funds or property; see [32.6.3.4](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=p_tjMYV-p_tmjOi#p_tjMYV "/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=p_tjMYV-p_tmjOi#p_tjMYV") if a member was involved in the misuse of personal data) - Serious sin that is widely known |
 | Type of Sin  Some Other Acts | Membership Council Is Required (see [32.6.1](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number18-p105#title_number18 "/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number18-p105#title_number18"))   - Most felony convictions | Membership Council May Be Necessary (see [32.6.2](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number24-figure4_p36#title_number24 "/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number24-figure4_p36#title_number24"))   - Abortion (unless an exception in [38.6.1](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number91-p284#title_number91 "/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number91-p284#title_number91") applies) - Pattern of serious sins - Deliberate abandonment of family responsibilities, including nonpayment of child support and alimony - Sale of illegal drugs - Other serious criminal acts |

+32.6.3

+### When the Stake President Counsels with the Area Presidency about Whether a Membership Council or Other Action Is Necessary

 Some matters require extra sensitivity and guidance.
 To know how to best help, the stake president must counsel with the Area Presidency about the situations in this section.
 However, only the stake president decides if a council should be held to address the conduct.
 If a council is held, the stake president or bishop decides the outcome.

 If a membership council is held for one of the matters outlined in this section, the decision of the council must be “remains in good standing,” “formal membership restrictions,” or “withdrawal of membership.”
 First Presidency approval is required to remove formal restrictions or readmit the person into the Church (see [32.16.1, number 9](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=p408-p417#p408 "/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=p408-p417#p408")).

+32.6.3.1

+#### Other Action

 If a membership council is not held, other action could include: